TobiasLoader/Neural-Network-P5/README.md

   - NODE: small circle in a layer, represents an artificial neurone which enables transmission of data through the network.

-  - INPUT & OUTPUT LAYERS: dark grey vertical bars, consisting of a column of nodes used for input and output.
+  - INPUT LAYER and OUTPUT LAYER: dark grey vertical bars, consisting of a column of nodes used for input and output.

   - HIDDEN LAYER/S (initially none): light grey vertical bars, consisting of a column of nodes.